Emmochka/ERLatin102/participle1.md

 > se filiam suam daturum esse.

-Timens agrees with centaurum.
+Timens agrees with Dexamenus.
 It means "because he feared the centaur."
 This is because the fear is an important cause to him promising the give him his daughter.

 > Id Pelias videns,